nushell/nushell.github.io/book/testing.md

 # Testing your Nushell code

-The [standard library](standard_library.md) has a unit testing framework to ensure that your code works as expected.
+To ensure that your code works as expected, you can use the [testing module](https://github.com/nushell/nushell/blob/main/crates/nu-std/testing.nu).

 ## Quick start

+Download the [testing module](https://raw.githubusercontent.com/nushell/nushell/main/crates/nu-std/testing.nu) and save it as `testing.nu` in the folder with your project.

 Have a file, called `test_math.nu`: